kyg0910/kyg0910.github.io/_pages/about.md

 Recent News
 ======
+- [09-11-2024] Our work has been accepted at Biometrics; Title: Temporal generative models for learning heterogeneous group dynamics of ecological momentary data
 - [04-26-2024] Our work has been accepted at Frontiers in Psychiatry; Title: Explaining deep learning-based representations of resting state functional connectivity data: focusing on interpreting nonlinear patterns in autism spectrum disorder

 Selected Publications